-People who question why a fat woman works out if she’s not trying to lose weight apparently have never done a good workout.
+People who question why an obese woman works out if she’s not trying to lose weight apparently have never done a good workout.

 Because after a good workout you just feel so wonderful!

-So don’t get “confused” if you see your fat bopo idol exercising.
-Don’t fear that she’s contradicting her message of body positivity.
+So don’t get “confused” if you see your idol exercising.

 Consider the possibility that maybe, just maybe, she’s trying to lower her risk of colon and breast cancer!
 Or maybe she just thinks yoga is cool!